RaleighZ/statnlp_fundamental_reading/Notes/4. CNN for nlp/CNN_CV/cnn_arch.md

 - **GoogleNet**: (Szegedy, C., Liu, W., Jia, Y., Sermanet, P., Reed, S., & Anguelov, D. & Rabinovich, A. CVPR2015.
 Going deeper with convolutions.)
 They want to address the question of which sized convolutional kernels are best.
-	- Motivation: sometimes it can be advantageous to employ a combination of variously-sized kernels.
+	- **Motivation**: sometimes it can be advantageous to employ a combination of variously-sized kernels.
-	- Arch: The basic convolutional block in GoogLeNet is called an Inception block, likely named due to a quote from the movie Inception
+	- **Arch**: The basic convolutional block in GoogLeNet is called an Inception block, likely named due to a quote from the movie Inception
 	![](./figs/googlenet.png){width="600px",  height="300px", align="center"}
-	- Combination of Kernels: inception block consists of four parallel paths.
+	- **Combination of Kernels**: inception block consists of four parallel paths.
 The first three paths use convolutional layers extract information from different spatial sizes.
 The 1×1  convolution on the input to reduce the number of input channels, reducing the model’s complexity.
 Finally, the outputs along each path are concatenated along the channel dimension and comprise the block’s output.
 The commonly-tuned parameters of the Inception block are **the number of output channels per layer**.
 		- Inception: equivalent to a subnetwork with four paths.
 		- 1x1 Conv: reduce channel dimensionality on a per-pixel level.
 		- advantage: one of the **most efficient** models on ImageNet, providing similar test accuracy with lower computational complexity.